 The greenhouse is maintained by Dr. Philip Villani.
 The temperature, under automatic control, is maintained at 74 degrees during the daytime and 60 degrees at night.
 The lights are on during the day but go off automatically during the early evening hours.
 The plants need to rest at night too!

-- Or, follow the towpath to the right towards a bridge leading to the Holcomb Gardens.
-From the Gardens, several paths lead uphill into the Butler Woods, an area rich in spring wildflowers.
+Or, follow the towpath to the right towards a bridge leading to the Holcomb Gardens.
+From the Gardens, several paths lead uphill into the Butler Woods and to the Holcomb Pond.